parrt/msds501/notes/operations.md

 * *traverse a sequence and accumulate a value*
 * *count the number of elements in a sequence*.

 The more abstract the operation, the more widely applicable it is.
-For example, counting the number of elements is actually just a special case of (the more abstract) accumulating a value while traversing a sequence.
-Instead of adding the values at each position in a sequence, we would always just add one.
+For example, as we'll see below, counting the number of elements is actually just a special case of (the more abstract) accumulating a value while traversing a sequence.
+Instead of adding the values at each position in a sequence, the accumulator would always just add one.

 The kinds of operations we use depends partly on a programmer's style but is heavily influenced by the capabilities of the programming language and its libraries of pre-existing functionality.
 Let's examine some of the most useful operations and relate them to processes we're familiar with from spreadsheets.
-Later we'll plan out programs using them.
+Later we'll plan out programs using these operations.

 <a name="map"></a>
 ## Map

 Perhaps the most common operation *maps* one sequence to another, applying an operator or function to each element.
-For example, using a spreadsheet to create a new column containing the unit price discounted by 5% starts like this:
+For example, using a spreadsheet to create a new column containing the unit price discounted by 5% starts like this in a spreadsheet:

 <img src=images/map-discount.png width=120>

 And then we drag the formula down the column so that it is applied to each element of the unit price column.
 The  best way to think about the map operation is "*transform one sequence into another by applying an operator or function.*"

-What we're actually doing, though, is traversing the elements in one sequence, deriving new values, and injecting the computed value into a new sequence:
+What we're actually doing, though, is traversing the elements in one sequence, deriving new values, and injecting the computed values into a new sequence:

 <img src=images/map-discount-op.png width=390>

-As a special case of map, we get the **duplicate** operation that duplicates a stream by applying the identity function, *f(x)* = *x*, to the elements of a stream to get a new stream.
+As a special case of map, we have the **duplicate** operation that duplicates a stream by applying the identity function, *f(x)* = *x*, to the elements of one stream to get another stream.

 <a name="accumulate"></a>
 ## Accumulate